Arsi Nami: Music

 Arsi Nami's music has been featured on several TV Shows, films and video games.

 His song "She Wants to Fly" (feat.
 Levi Whalen) was featured on Fox TV show Bones on May 12, 2014.
 The song was originally written for Freedom in Iran during the 2009 Presidential Elections and has previously been featured on the soundtrack of Cannes Film Festival movie Crown Prince of Heaven in 2010.
 It has also been broadcast on major TV networks around the world such as Peace Day Television show which has featured world figures Dalai Lama, Bono, U2, Brad Pitt, George Clooney, Angelina Jolie etc.

 His dance-pop song "Never Be Lonely" (feat.
 Levi Whalen) was on June 3, 2013, featured on Fox TV show The Goodwin Games.
 "Never Be Lonely" is also featured as the dance track for the web video game Good Game Disco made by Goodgame Studios.

-He also composed the Official Film Soundtrack for Love Is Blind, which won the Jury Prize at 2017 Cannes International Film Festival Entr'2 Marches, as well as being the Official Selection for the 2017 WE Care Film Festival, India and nominated as Best Short in 2017 Hollywood Screening Festival.
+He also composed the Official Film Soundtrack for Love Is Blind, which won the Jury Prize at 2017 Entr'2 Marches International Film Festival, as well as being the Official Selection for the 2017 WE Care Film Festival, India and nominated as Best Short in 2017 Hollywood Screening Festival.